shah-in-boots/notes/permanent/AFEQT-and-social-determinants-of-health.md

 date: 2024-01-16
 category: project
 stage: working
+tags:
+  - research
+  - social
+  - epidemiology
+  - afib
 ---

-This project was initialized during [[T32 and F32 Research Years]].
+This project was initialized during [T32 and F32 Research Years](T32%20and%20F32%20Research%20Years.md).

 # Overview

-This analysis started as a "leftover" from the initial work previous lab members in the lab of  [[Dawood Darbar, MD, MBChB]].
+This analysis started as a "leftover" from the initial work previous lab members in the lab of  [Dawood-Darbar-MD-MBChB](Dawood-Darbar-MD-MBChB.md).
 The work was initially about 400 patients with baseline and follow-up AFEQT, however the paper languished for a few years and was revived in 2023.
 We have exppanded that dataset by several hundred patients, including those at UIC and the JBVA, and importantly feel that this is a timely cohort to describe.
-Our overall hypothesis was that [[Social Determinants of Health]] would drive part of the treatment decisions and outcomes in patients with AF.
+Our overall hypothesis was that [Social Determinants of Health](Social%20Determinants%20of%20Health.md) would drive part of the treatment decisions and outcomes in patients with AF.

 Generally, we have the follow variables.